Inspector Gadget (film): Cast

 During the "Minions Anonymous" scene in the credits, the henchmen include Mr. T and Richard Kiel (who is credited as the "Famous Bad Guy with Silver Teeth", in reference to his role of James Bond's enemy Jaws), as well as Richard Lee-Sung as the "Famous Villain with Deadly Hat", Bobby Bell as the "Famous Identifier of Sea Planes", Hank Barrera as the "Famous Native American Sidekick", Jesse Yoshimura as "Bane of the Bumbling, Idiotic Yet Curiously Successful French Detective's Existence", John Kim as "Son Before Second Son", and Keith Morrison as the "Famous Assistant to Dr. Frankensomething".

 Production

 Development

 Universal Pictures at one point had an option on the film rights to the animated television series in 1993.
 Ivan Reitman signed on to produce with a script by Jeph Loeb and Matthew Weisman.
 Inspector Gadget moved to Disney when the film studio bought out DIC Entertainment.
 At one point, Peter and Bobby Farrelly were considered to write and direct.
 Disney eventually hired David Kellogg to direct, best known for The Adventures of Seinfeld & Superman television commercials and the Vanilla Ice film, Cool as Ice (1991).
 Stan Winston was responsible for the practical, animatronic, and makeup effects for the film.

 Casting

 Cameron Diaz declined the role of Dr. Brenda Bradford in favor of Any Given Sunday.
-Brendan Fraser was considered for the role of Inspector Gadget, but turned it down on account of working on George of the Jungle, another live-action Disney film based on an animated cartoon.
-Kevin Kline, Steve Carell, Tom Hanks, Tim Allen, Mike Myers, Jay Mohr, Jerry Seinfeld, Mel Gibson, Dana Carvey, Michael Keaton, Adam Sandler, and Robin Williams were also considered for the role.
-When Steven Spielberg considered being the film's executive producer, his two choices for the role of Inspector Gadget were Chevy Chase and Steve Martin, while the Farrelly brothers' choice was Jim Carrey.
-Lindsay Lohan turned down the role of Penny, due to her working on The Parent Trap.
-Eddie Murphy, David Alan Grier, and Chris Tucker were considered for the role of the Gadgetmobile.
-Tim Curry, James Earl Jones, Willem Dafoe, Jack Nicholson, John Lithgow, Tommy Lee Jones and Dennis Hopper were considered for the role of Dr. Claw.
-Louis C.K. auditioned for a role as a police officer.